Introduction

 Price per Square Metre

 The median transaction price per square metre of living space on Berlin's apartment building market rose from €2,490 per sqm (2018) to its peak of €2,970 per sqm in 2022.
-Following the tightening cycle, the median declined to €2,110 per sqm by 2024 and now stands at €2,160 per sqm in 2025.
-The median sits below the average price (€2,540 per sqm in 2025) — individual high-priced deals pull the mean upwards.
+It currently stands at €2,110 per sqm.
+The median sits below the average price of €2,390 per sqm, which points to further differentiation within the market for apartment buildings.

 Buyer Profiles